The Future Is Promising

 Our answer in the past was very one dimensional, we grow with the farms.
 We had envisioned to only grow as fast as our local farms.
 Well, the reality is that not all farms grow at the same rate.
 This one dimensional approach just wasn’t sustainable for us as a food fub nor for our local farmers.

 So, we went back to the drawing board and looked at ways to improve and maintain longevity, not only for our members but for our local farms too.
 We have amazing partners in northern New Mexico, Arizona and California that share in this mission to provide economic support to local, regional, and sustainable farms.
-In the past, we’ve limited our purchasing ability strictly to a 400-mile radius which also has limited our financial support to the same organizations that have long been involved in the local food and organic movement.
+In the past, we’ve limited our purchasing ability strictly to a 400-mile radius which also has limited our financial support to the same organizations that have long been involved in the local food movement.
 While it was nice to have a strict local radius, it also placed blinders on us in regards to the interconnectedness of food.
 It’s not so black and white and neither are our diets.

 When high-production crops like spinach are in season, our local farmers will know that we will take as much as they can give us because our numbers will not be dependent on whether or not we can get enough other local items to fulfill our box.
 Instead we will purchase as many bunches of spinach as possible, combine it with as much locally produced items available, and supplement at times with consciously sourced non-local items.